nextstrain/docs.nextstrain.org/src/learn/parts.rst

 dataset.

-You can run :term:`Augur` and :term:`Auspice` on your own computer and use them independently or together with your own builds, our core builds, or others' group or community builds.
+You can run :term:`Augur` and :term:`Auspice` on your own computer and use them independently or together with your own workflows, our core workflows, or others' group or community builds.
 You can even install Auspice on :doc:`your own web server <auspice:server/index>` if you don't want to host your datasets via nextstrain.org.